machikania/phyllosoma/documents/readme-pu-e.txt

 [pico2_w_ntsc/embed] directory
 [xiao_ntsc/embed] directory
 [xiao_rp2350_ntsc/embed] directory
-Å@Stores tools that allow you to run BASIC programs without an SD card, Å@e.g. for embedded applications
+„ÄÄStores tools that allow you to run BASIC programs without an SD card, „ÄÄe.g. for embedded applications

 [pcconnect] directory
-Å@Contains tools for transferring files in a PC to MachiKania via USB Å@cable
+„ÄÄContains tools for transferring files in a PC to MachiKania via USB „ÄÄcable

 readme.txt
-Å@This file
+„ÄÄThis file

 readmeLib.txt
-Å@Library documentation in the LIB directory
+„ÄÄLibrary documentation in the LIB directory

 <Copy all files and directories below here to the root directory of the SD card>

 MACHIKAP.INI
-Å@Initialization file for MachiKania type PU (shared with type P)
+„ÄÄInitialization file for MachiKania type PU (shared with type P)

 [LIB] directory
-Å@Class library that can be easily used from BASIC programs.
-Copy the entire Å@LIB directory to the root of the SD card and use it
+„ÄÄClass library that can be easily used from BASIC programs.
+Copy the entire „ÄÄLIB directory to the root of the SD card and use it

 [samples] directory
-Å@BASIC sample programs.
-Copy these files to the root directory of the Å@SD card (or create any subdirectory and copy)
+„ÄÄBASIC sample programs.
+Copy these files to the root directory of the „ÄÄSD card (or create any subdirectory and copy)

-Å@3DWAVE.BAS
+„ÄÄ3DWAVE.BAS
-Å@Å@3D graphic of ripples
+„ÄÄ„ÄÄ3D graphic of ripples

-Å@BLOCK.BAS
+„ÄÄBLOCK.BAS
-Å@Å@Block breaking game created for the first MachiKania
+„ÄÄ„ÄÄBlock breaking game created for the first MachiKania

-Å@COSMOS.BMP (used in PHOTO.BAS)
+„ÄÄCOSMOS.BMP (used in PHOTO.BAS)

-Å@FILEMAN.BAS
+„ÄÄFILEMAN.BAS
-Å@Å@File manager for MachiKania type P/PU
+„ÄÄ„ÄÄFile manager for MachiKania type P/PU

-Å@HDAEMON.BAS
+„ÄÄHDAEMON.BAS
-Å@Å@Sample program to build a web server construction using the HTTPD class Å@Å@Connect from PC or smartphone to turn on/off LEDs on Pico W
+„ÄÄ„ÄÄSample program to build a web server construction using the HTTPD class „ÄÄ„ÄÄConnect from PC or smartphone to turn on/off LEDs on Pico W

-Å@INVADE.BAS
+„ÄÄINVADE.BAS
-Å@Å@Invader game created for MachiKania type Z/M/P/PU
+„ÄÄ„ÄÄInvader game created for MachiKania type Z/M/P/PU

-Å@LCHIKA.BAS
+„ÄÄLCHIKA.BAS
-Å@Å@Sample program to blink LEDs
+„ÄÄ„ÄÄSample program to blink LEDs

-Å@MANDELBR.BAS
+„ÄÄMANDELBR.BAS
-Å@Å@Program to output Mandelbrot in text
+„ÄÄ„ÄÄProgram to output Mandelbrot in text

-Å@MAZE3D.BAS
+„ÄÄMAZE3D.BAS
-Å@Å@Three-dimensional maze escape game
+„ÄÄ„ÄÄThree-dimensional maze escape game

-Å@MUSIC.BAS
+„ÄÄMUSIC.BAS
-Å@Å@Sample program using the MUSIC instruction
+„ÄÄ„ÄÄSample program using the MUSIC instruction

-Å@NIHONGO.BAS
+„ÄÄNIHONGO.BAS
-Å@Å@Program to display Japanese language using CKNJ16 class in the library
+„ÄÄ„ÄÄProgram to display Japanese language using CKNJ16 class in the library

-Å@PCG.BAS
+„ÄÄPCG.BAS
-Å@Å@Sample program using PCG
+„ÄÄ„ÄÄSample program using PCG

-Å@PEGSOL-G.BAS
+„ÄÄPEGSOL-G.BAS
-Å@Å@Peg solitaire game program
+„ÄÄ„ÄÄPeg solitaire game program

-Å@PHOTO.BAS
+„ÄÄPHOTO.BAS
-Å@Å@Program to display BMP files on LCD
+„ÄÄ„ÄÄProgram to display BMP files on LCD

-Å@RAYTRACE.BAS
+„ÄÄRAYTRACE.BAS
-Å@Å@Ray tracing program
+„ÄÄ„ÄÄRay tracing program

-Å@SOUND.BAS
+„ÄÄSOUND.BAS
-Å@Å@Sample program using the SOUND instruction
+„ÄÄ„ÄÄSample program using the SOUND instruction

-Å@STARTREK.BAS
+„ÄÄSTARTREK.BAS
-Å@Å@Star Trek game program
+„ÄÄ„ÄÄStar Trek game program

-Å@TIME-INT.BAS
+„ÄÄTIME-INT.BAS
-Å@Å@Sample program for timer interrupt
+„ÄÄ„ÄÄSample program for timer interrupt

-Å@WEATHER.BAS
+„ÄÄWEATHER.BAS
-Å@Å@Sample program to get information from web pages on the net using WGET and JSON classes Å@Å@Display today's date and weather forecast
+„ÄÄ„ÄÄSample program to get information from web pages on the net using WGET and JSON classes „ÄÄ„ÄÄDisplay today's date and weather forecast
-Å@
+„ÄÄ
-Å@WFRAME.BAS
+„ÄÄWFRAME.BAS
-Å@Å@Wireframe graphics program
+„ÄÄ„ÄÄWireframe graphics program

 ------------------------------------------------------------------------
 MachiKania type PU BASIC System Revision History

 Puerulus 1.50/KM-1507 (2024.12.28)
-Å@First public version
+„ÄÄFirst public version

 Puerulus 1.51/KM-1508 (2025.2.22)
-Å@Fixed a bug that caused line numbers at the bottom of the screen to be displayed incorrectly when using the editor.
+„ÄÄFixed a bug that caused line numbers at the bottom of the screen to be displayed incorrectly when using the editor.
-Å@Changed pin assignments for SPI, I2C, and UART to be freely configurable in MACHIKAP.INI.
+„ÄÄChanged pin assignments for SPI, I2C, and UART to be freely configurable in MACHIKAP.INI.
-Å@Fixed a problem with REGEXP in the class library that caused a memory error when used continuously.
+„ÄÄFixed a problem with REGEXP in the class library that caused a memory error when used continuously.

 Phyllosoma 1.52/KM-1509 (2025.4.19)
-Å@Enabled stopping program execution not only with the "Break" key but also with the "Ctrl + Alt + Del" key.
+„ÄÄEnabled stopping program execution not only with the "Break" key but also with the "Ctrl + Alt + Del" key.
-Å@Made it possible to retrieve the keyboard state using SYSTEM(40), SYSTEM(41), SYSTEM(42), and SYSTEM(43).
+„ÄÄMade it possible to retrieve the keyboard state using SYSTEM(40), SYSTEM(41), SYSTEM(42), and SYSTEM(43).
-Å@Added functionality to modify the CPU's clock speed and voltage using SYSTEM 50 and SYSTEM 51.
+„ÄÄAdded functionality to modify the CPU's clock speed and voltage using SYSTEM 50 and SYSTEM 51.
-Å@By holding the SART button during startup, it's now possible to skip the automatic execution of MACHIKAP.BAS upon boot.
+„ÄÄBy holding the SART button during startup, it's now possible to skip the automatic execution of MACHIKAP.BAS upon boot.
-Å@By specifying the second argument in the USEGRAPHIC statement, it is now possible to draw and display using two graphic RAM areas.
+„ÄÄBy specifying the second argument in the USEGRAPHIC statement, it is now possible to draw and display using two graphic RAM areas.
-Å@By setting WIDTH80 in MACHIKAP.INI, the system can be configured to display 80 characters horizontally at startup.
+„ÄÄBy setting WIDTH80 in MACHIKAP.INI, the system can be configured to display 80 characters horizontally at startup.
-Å@The sample program RAYTRACE.BAS has been modified so that it can be displayed with Type PU.
+„ÄÄThe sample program RAYTRACE.BAS has been modified so that it can be displayed with Type PU.
-Å@Added CPUCLOCK to the class library, making it possible to check available CPU clock frequencies.
+„ÄÄAdded CPUCLOCK to the class library, making it possible to check available CPU clock frequencies.
-Å@Raspberry Pi Pico 2 W is supported.
+„ÄÄRaspberry Pi Pico 2 W is supported.
-Å@Improved transfer speed when using SPI.
+„ÄÄImproved transfer speed when using SPI.
-Å@Update BLOCK.BAS and PHOTO.BAS sample programs.
+„ÄÄUpdate BLOCK.BAS and PHOTO.BAS sample programs.
-Å@Added POLYGON.BAS sample program.
+„ÄÄAdded POLYGON.BAS sample program.